Professionals in the housing sector often find that regulatory language presents the most significant barrier to alternative housing.

 Macy details the current effort to introduce performance-based and prescriptive proposals to address this specific gap.
 These proposals aim to provide a clear regulatory framework for local jurisdictions.

-The upcoming April code vote represents a notable opportunity for the industry.
+The upcoming April code vote represents a concrete opening for the industry.
 Passing this language provides a practical pathway for municipalities seeking to expand housing options.

 The National Association of Home Builders has signaled support for the measure.
-Delaying this vote risks pushing potential legalization back to the 2030 cycle.
+If the vote is delayed, the next opportunity to adopt the language falls in the 2030 code cycle.

 Image: Tiny House Design by Michael Janzen with SketchUp Pro and rendered by Gemini Pro 3.1.